Transferable skills: Oral presentatation

-> - Four interesting websites are listed below (adapted from materials supplied by the Transferable Skills Project).
-The Limerick site seems quite helpful, as does the one from the Isle of Lewis.
+- Some interesting websites are listed below (adapted from materials supplied by the Transferable Skills Project).

-University of Newcastle upon Tyne - Basic tips on making presentations
+- University of Birminham - tips for effective presentations

-University of Limerick, Key Skills - Notes on making presentations
+- University of Plymouth - learning development and making presentations

 How to assess what you have learned: